 “So next year we should get some results from that.
 We want to know how we can better employ the assets that we are entrusted with, without having liquidity problems.”

-David Brown will speak at the [i3] Portfolio Construction Masterclass 2018 to be held on 20 – 21 March at the Sofitel in Nadi, Fiji.
+David Brown spoke at the [i3] Portfolio Construction Masterclass 2018 held on 20 – 21 March at the Sofitel in Nadi, Fiji.
 For more information see here.

 What is the Risk-free Rate?

 Although Papua New Guinea (PNG) has never defaulted on its debt, the country’s credit rating is not great.
 Hovering somewhere around single B, depending on the assessing agency, its rating is similar to the likes of Kenya and Jamaica.

 Combine that with a relatively small set of potential buyers of local debt and PNG’s government has to set high yields for its issuances.

 This causes the rather unusual problem that PNG’s government bonds are unhelpful in determining the risk-free rate.